They paint our wardrobes, food, dreams and, of course, art.

 gris(e) — grey

 But your students would be amazed to learn how many colors in the French language exist beyond the ones typically found on the color wheel.
+These colours are used in everyday French expressions and in French media such as videos.

 Here are a few colors that don’t often get much play in the typical French-language classroom: